nathanael-b/SPAN/XMLDataDictionary.md

 The complete date is a _Recomended_ field used to indicate when a program was completed, or a credential obtained.
 The `expires` attribute is optional, when set to true: an additional `<expire>` tag is required, if set to false: the `<expire>` tag is actively ignored.
 If no `expires` attribute is included in the complete tag, the `<expire>` tag becomes optional, and an importer may chose to ignore it.

-_See Accepting Dates in SPAN for information about date formats_
+*See "Dates" in the [SPAN Import/Export Framework](SPANImportExportFramework.md) for information on how date formats are handled.*

 #### Expire